Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/python-lang/RFID.rst

 In the command read<blockstart>, the parameter blockstart is the address of the data block, and the range is 0-63.
 As is shown below:

 In the command read<blockstart>, the parameter blockstart is the address of the data block, and the range is 0-63.
-This command is used to read the data of data block with address “blockstart”.
-For example, using command “read 0” can display the content of data block 0.
-Using the command “read 1” can display the content of data block 1.
+This command is used to read the data of data block with address "blockstart".
+For example, using command "read 0" can display the content of data block 0.
+Using the command "read 1" can display the content of data block 1.
 As is shown below:

 .. image:: ../_static/imgs/py_RFID_code_3.png
     :align: center

-Command “dump” is used to display the content of all data blocks in all sectors.
+Command "dump" is used to display the content of all data blocks in all sectors.

-Command <address> <data> is used to write “data" to data block with address “address”, where the address range is 0-63 and the data length is 0-16.
+Command <address> <data> is used to write "data" to data block with address "address", where the address range is 0-63 and the data length is 0-16.
 In the process of writing data to the data block, both the contents of data block before written and after written will be displayed.
-For example, if you want to write the string "Freenove" to the data block with address “1”, you can type the following command.
+For example, if you want to write the string "Freenove" to the data block with address "1", you can type the following command.

 .. code-block:: console